Tour The Night Sky With Us

 Skywatch Wednesday is a YouTube video series with the Adler Planetarium’s Theaters Manager Nick, who uses cutting edge visualizations, NASA images, and astrophotography to show you what you can see in the night sky throughout the year.

 Episodes are released on select Wednesdays, and highlight celestial objects like planets or constellations you’ll be able to spot on your own at home.
 Viewers will also learn how to see comets, eclipses, conjunctions, and other celestial phenomena depending on what’s up in the night sky!

 Catch new episodes on YouTube—become a subscriber to get notifications when we publish full Skywatch Wednesday episodes or shorts.

-Want space, wherever you are?
-Sign up for our Space From Home newsletter, where we talk about space news, share episodes of Skywatch Wednesday, Wow!
-Signal, and always include a wholesome meme or two.
+Sign up for our Space From Home emails, where we talk about space news, share episodes of Skywatch Wednesday, Wow!
+Signal (our space comedy show), and always include a wholesome meme or two.!

 Frequently Asked Questions

 Not necessarily!
 Our host, Nick, will always let you know what equipment you need in order to view objects in the night sky during the episode.
 Sometimes you may need a telescope or binoculars, but often you can see objects with the naked eye!